Teacher Candidate Evaluation Tier One - “Commitment to Learning.”

 - grade point average (GPA) of at least a 2.5

 Teacher Candidate Evaluation, Tier II - “Commitment to Teaching.”

 Formal Admission to the Educator Preparation Program (EPP)

 This evaluation determines a teacher candidate’s commitment to teaching, their future pupils, and their personal growth.
 The criteria measure a candidate’s academic performance, dispositions, and performance in schools.
 Successfully meeting the minimum completion of requirements in this tier does not guarantee a candidate‘s acceptance to the program.
 A score of “0” in any area results in an automatic denial decision.
 For details about the process please refer to the Educator Preparation Handbook.

 - cumulative Grade Point Average of a 2.75

 - completion of English 200 with a minimum grade of "C", "S", or waived

 - completion of Teacher Education 211/212 or TED 250 with a minimum grade of "C"

-- recommended by their major department for admission
+- recommended by their major department for EPP admission (does not apply for Elementary Education majors)

 When to apply:

 - candidates should plan to complete Tier II around the completion of 75 - 90 credits

 - applications for Tier II will be accepted four times per year